aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 categories:
     ask-yourself
 permalink: /blog/rest-carving
+excerpt: "In this post, I unravel the challenges of designing REST APIs, focusing on the often-overlooked complexities of carving state into meaningful resources.
+While REST may sound straightforward, the reality is full of trade-offs, missteps, and hidden intricacies that many designs fail to address.
+This isn't about blindly adhering to REST principles—it's about questioning assumptions, rejecting superficial solutions, and tackling the hard questions: Where do you draw the line between simplicity and overengineering?
+This post is your wake-up call to rethink what REST truly demands vs what it gives back."
 ---

 Say you're designing an API and want it to follow the principles of REST.
 You'll need to make many decisions, which means asking yourself a lot of questions.
 I'll list many of those here in the hope that they help you avoid blind spots.

 Before we dive in, let's make sure we're on the same page about what REST APIs actually are.
-You might be surprised—one way or another - by the variety of interpretations and implications.
+You might be surprised, one way or another, by the variety of interpretations and implications.
 I covered this in [part 1](rest-what), so if you haven't seen it yet, I recommend taking a look.

 # Resources?

 ![Map](/assets/rest-carving/chewing-gum-diagram.png){: style="float: right; width: 50%; margin-left: 1em;"}
-What you’re building will have a state - but how large is it?
+What you're building will have a state - but how large is it?
 Since we're dealing with the transfer of state representations, would it be feasible to think of your entire system as a single resource and simply transfer its entire state back and forth between the client and server?
 Imagine sending a full database dump or its equivalent with every request.

-I hope you’re laughing in disbelief at the mere suggestion, which brings us to our first real question: how do we carve up that massive state into manageable pieces, what we’ll call resources?
+I hope you're laughing in disbelief at the mere suggestion, which brings us to our first real question: how do we carve up that massive state into manageable pieces, what we'll call resources?
 It may feel like trying to separate blobs of stuck chewing gum, leaving behind stringy, tangled remnants.
 But we need to figure this out.
-To do so, let’s consider the following:
+To do so, let's consider the following:

 - Do these chunks need to cover 100% of the monolithic state?
 - Can different chunks overlap?
 How does that impact caching?
 Do we care?
 - If elements in different chunks are related, where should the relationships live?
 One, some, or all of the related chunks?
 Or in a separate, dedicated chunks?
 - How many chunks will be needed for any single use case?
-- It’s not just about data: what happens when consistent changes are needed across multiple chunks?
+- It's not just about data: what happens when consistent changes are needed across multiple chunks?
 (Think "transactions".)
 Can careful division prevent such a need?
 - What are the implications of each of these decisions?

-To help us align our assumptions, I’ll introduce a concrete example: let’s design an API for an interactive game of chess.
-The API will allow clients to make moves while maintaining the board state and enforcing the game’s rules.
+To help us align our assumptions, I'll introduce a concrete example: let's design an API for an interactive game of chess.
+The API will allow clients to make moves while maintaining the board state and enforcing the game's rules.

-Fair warning: you may conclude that a REST API isn’t the best fit for this scenario.
-That’s intentional.
-We’ll be exploring some of the challenges involved.
-Whether you find a better approach is up to you; I’ll leave that as something to ponder.
-My only goal here is to help API designers avoid getting trapped by decisions that weren’t thoroughly thought through.
+Fair warning: you may conclude that a REST API isn't the best fit for this scenario.
+That's intentional.
+We'll be exploring some of the challenges involved.
+Whether you find a better approach is up to you; I'll leave that as something to ponder.
+My only goal here is to help API designers avoid getting trapped by decisions that weren't thoroughly thought through.

 # Rules of the Game

-If you’re already familiar with chess, feel free to skip this part—you know the rules.
-Otherwise, here’s a quick rundown, highlighting some lesser-known quirks.
+If you're already familiar with chess, feel free to skip this part - you know the rules.
+Otherwise, here's a quick rundown, highlighting some lesser-known quirks.
 No need to memorize anything; just get a sense of the types of rules that exist.

 - The game is played on an 8×8 square board.